burhanrashid52/PhotoEditor/README.md

 ## Getting Started
-To start with this , you need to just simply add the dependencies in gradle file of your app module like this
+To start with this, we need to simply add the dependencies in the gradle file of our app module like this
 ```java
 implementation 'ja.burhanrashid52:photoeditor:0.3.3'
 ```
-or you can also import the :photoeditor module from sample for customization
+or we can also import the :photoeditor module from sample for further customization

 ## Setting up the View
-First you need to add `PhotoEditorView` in your xml layout
+First we need to add `PhotoEditorView` in our xml layout

 ```xml
  <ja.burhanrashid52.photoeditor.PhotoEditorView